IATI/IATI-Extra-Documentation/en/rulesets/standard-ruleset.rst

 We have already written some code to interpret these rules, and hope that they will be useful, for example, for someone that wanted to build a web application that tested people's data against these rules.
 They should be easy to implement.

 Some rules do not fit into this format, we call them "Non-Machine Readable Rules".
-It should be posible to write bespoke computer code to test each rule, but it requires a bit more work, both in terms of understanding what the rule means and the effort required to check.
+It should be possible to write bespoke computer code to test each rule, but it requires a bit more work, both in terms of understanding what the rule means and the effort required to check.

 Using the Standard Ruleset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The current Standard Ruleset is a collection of rules that can be used to test the data in a single ``iati-activity`` or ``iati-organisation`` record.
-IATI data is often found as large files containing collections of (for example) activiites, so to test a file of IATI data against the Standard Ruleset means running the tests on each ``iati-activity`` or ``iati-organisation`` record in that file.
+IATI data is often found as large files containing collections of (for example) activities, so to test a file of IATI data against the Standard Ruleset means running the tests on each ``iati-activity`` or ``iati-organisation`` record in that file.

 Every ``iati-activity`` or ``iati-organisation`` record has the option to use different elements of the IATI Standard, and to also repeat certain elements, so in defining a Standard Ruleset it is necessary to include rules that may or may not need to apply for each individual ``iati-activity`` or ``iati-organisation`` record.